 Career Non-Tenure-Track Research Faculty

 2.4.3 The substitute shall have full senatorial privileges and obligations while in attendance, including the right to vote and to discuss motions, and their attendance shall be counted when determining a quorum.
 No person can serve as a substitute for more than one senator at the same meeting.
-2.4.4 Senators shall notify the Executive Coordinator of the Statutory Faculty of each absence and substitution as far in advance of the meeting as is practical.
+2.4.4 Senators shall notify the Executive Coordinator of the University Senate of each absence and substitution as far in advance of the meeting as is practical.

 2.4.5 Senators are encouraged to acquaint their substitutes with their opinions regarding motions that are due to be considered at the meeting that the substitute will be attending so that effective representation is maintained.